 2. Transition from paper to digital

 For any processes that aren’t digital, your remote bookkeeper will encourage you to digitize them: paper invoices, receipts, expense tracking, etc. There are tools and apps for them all, and many of them are low to no cost.
-Many of the efficiencies gained from using a high quality outsourced bookkeeper are from moving everything to digital that can be moved (which should be almost everything).
+Many of the efficiencies gained from using a high-quality outsourced bookkeeper are from moving everything to digital that can be moved (which should be almost everything).
 And, you have the added benefit of a digital paper trail for everything happening in your business.

 3. Set mutual expectations

 The next step is simple.
 Every business is different and needs a different level of attention.
 Are you going to want the bookkeeper working every day?
 Are you going to want weekly or monthly cash flow updates?
-What information do you want presented to you at the end of each month?
+What information do you want to be presented to you at the end of each month?

 How often do you want to communicate with your bookkeeper?
 When should they reach out to you with questions?
 What does that process look like?
 Are there certain times of year when your business ramps up and your communication needs will too?